The Ultimate 10-Day Uzbekistan Itinerary: A Complete Travel Guide

 dancers perform traditional uzbek dance at concert in registan square samarkand at night

-My tip on what to wear: You don’t need to dress like you’re in a Muslim country because you’re not in one.
+In short: you don’t need to dress like you’re in a Muslim country, because you’re not in one.
 You can technically wear whatever you want.
-However, do bring clothes that cover your knees and shoulders for sacred places such as mosques and mausoleums.
+However, do bring clothes that cover your shoulders and knees, and consider dressing modestly if you mind people staring.

-Today, walking around the bazaars of Uzbekistan, you’ll see suzanis everywhere.
-You’ll find them in all kinds of colors, shapes, and designs, and they’re usually sold as pillowcases, tablecloths, and blanket covers.
-Some vendors are also eager to explain to you the meaning behind each of their embroidered designs, which is really interesting to listen to!
+Today, wandering through bazaars in Uzbekistan, you’ll find suzanis everywhere.
+Available in countless colors and designs, they’re usually sold as pillowcases, tablecloths, and blanket covers.
 A typical suzani pillowcase costs around $5-$10 USD.

-Is Uzbekistan Safe?
-(For Solo Female Travelers Too)
+🎒 Is Uzbekistan Safe For Solo Female Travelers?

 tourists inside po i kalyan complex in bukhara